ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 #### Step 2.
 Updating state

-In the slide-toggle example, the state is updated either through `@Input` or by a user interaction, which results in `onChangeEvent($event)` call in the template.
-Both of them change the same piece of state - `checked: boolean`, thus we have `setChecked` updater that is reused in two places.
+In the slide-toggle example, the state is updated either through `@Input` or by a user interaction, which results in a `onChangeEvent($event)` call in the template.
+Both of them change the same piece of state - `checked: boolean`, thus we have the `setChecked` updater that is reused in two places.
 This updater describes **HOW** the state changes - it takes the current state and a value and returns the new state.

 `@Input` here is a setter function that passes the value to the `setChecked` updater.